JustinGoheen/fabric-lab/README.md

 `fabriclab.core` contains code for the Lightning Module and Trainer.

-`fabriclab.components` contains workers (i.e. sweeps) grouped by purpose for cohesion.
+`fabriclab.components` contains tasks grouped by purpose for cohesion.

-`fabriclab.pipeline` contains code for data acquistion and preprocessing, and building a TorchDataset and LightningDataModule.
+`fabriclab.pipeline` contains code for data acquistion and preprocessing, and building a TorchDataset.

 `fabriclab.serve` contains code for model serving APIs built with [FastAPI](https://fastapi.tiangolo.com/project-generation/#machine-learning-models-with-spacy-and-fastapi).

 `fabriclab.cli` contains code for the command line interface built with [Typer](https://typer.tiangolo.com/)and [Rich](https://rich.readthedocs.io/en/stable/).

-`fabriclab.app` contains code for data apps built with streamlit.
+`fabriclab.app` contains code for data apps built with Streamlit.

 `fabriclab.config` assists with project, trainer, and sweep configurations.